hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 concepts necessary for application development, and walks through performing the following tasks:

+* Installing Sawtooth on Ubuntu 16.04
+* Starting a Sawtooth validator and related components
-* Submit transactions to the REST API
+* Submitting transactions to the REST API
-* View blocks, transactions, and state with the sawtooth CLI tool
+* Viewing blocks, transactions, and state with the sawtooth CLI tool
-* Start and stop validators and transaction processors

-Upon completing this section, you will be prepared for the more advanced tutorials that guide you in performing app development tasks, such as implementing business logic with transaction families and writing clients which use Sawtooth's REST API.
+Upon completion of this section, you will be prepared for subsequent sections that describe application development topics, such as implementing business logic with transaction families and writing clients which use Sawtooth's REST API.

 Overview Of Sawtooth Components
 ===============================